rsmith52/Parallax-Engine/README.md

 * Level caps -> Store excess XP
 * Additional pokedex info / research levels like in arceus
 * Defeating wild monsters -> Drop items same as if they were caught and had held items, more common in general
+* Crafting of net new items for the first time to unlock them - repels, etc.
+* Poisoned, no items, limits steps before blacking out, need to take optimal path
+* Skyrim esque random encounters
+* Followers / companions